 The Curse of Peg Leg Sullivan is a unique storytelling/puzzle adventure about a real person named Peg Leg Sullivan and the curse he may have put on Chicago by (maybe) starting the Chicago Fire in 1871.
 It’s part history, part fiction, and part puzzle.
 And it’s free to play.
 Download and play the game on Vamonde

 The MIT Mystery Hunt is the tentpole event in the world of puzzle hunting.
 Sandy is on Team Palindrome, which has been competing in this hunt for decades.
 In 2021, Palindrome won the hunt, which meant that it was our privilege to write the 2022 Hunt.
 Around 100 Palindromers spent a year building a 200-puzzle hunt called Bookspace, about the inner world of books.
 Sandy was one of three editors-in-chief, as well as a designer, coder, and puzzle writer.
 Read about the puzzles Sandy wrote for the hunt.

 Since 2010, Sandy has been a regular contributor to the NPR Sunday Puzzle, hosted by Will Shortz.
 Sandy has had 12 puzzles read on the air by Will and offered as a challenge to the listeners.
 (He's also had about twice that many puzzles rejected. 😊) Read all of Sandy's NPR puzzles

 Back to home page →

 Sandor Weisz runs The Mystery League.
 He has been making puzzles and games since he was a teenager.
 He's a member of the National Puzzler's League.
-He writes puzzles any chance he can get, which you can find @pzlr on Twitter, in the Mystery League Dispatch, or occasionally on the NPR Sunday puzzle.
+He writes puzzles any chance he can get, which you can find at our Signals newsletter, @pzlr on Twitter, @mysteryleague on Instagram, or occasionally on the NPR Sunday puzzle.
 He lives in Chicago with his wife, two kids, and dog.